DonResnik/GettingAndCleaningData/README.md

 Average of each variable for each activity and each subject and create a summarized table grouped by the subjectId and activityName

-The program will create a file called 'tidySummary.csv' that is described in CodeBook.md
+The program will create a file called 'tidySummary.txt' that is described in CodeBook.md